RealityBLU/mobile-sdk-cordova/README.md

  - `plugins/cordova-plugin-blu-sdk/src/ios/BLUs.framework/BLUs`
  - `plugins/cordova-plugin-blu-sdk/src/ios/WikitudeSDK.framework/WikitudeSDK`

-If at least one of the files size is less than 1mb then it was not downloaded properly from the Git LFS **Reason**: Caching issues with `Git LFS` and `npm` **Solution**: Possible solutions to the issue are:
+If at least one of the files size is less than 1mb then it was not downloaded properly from the Git LFS.

+**Reason**: Caching issues with `Git LFS` and `npm`.

+**Solution**: Possible solutions to the issue are:
 - running `git lfs pull` manually from the root of the project may resolve the issue
 - manually copying files from repo to locations above to replace meta files with real ones